johnnolan/johnnolan.dev/src/hcta/articles/ams-three-architecture.md

 - Provide the vision of where we are going (TOBE)
 - Be the bridge between the business and technical teams

-Two common responsibilities areas are:
+Two common responsibility areas are:

 1. Communication
-2. Technical knowledge
+2. Technical/Domain knowledge

 You need to be able to wear different hats and adapt quickly to your situation.